h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 **Notes**:

-- The partial dependence of a given feature is :math:`Xj` (where :math:`j` is the column index)
+- The partial dependence of a given feature is :math:`Xj` (where :math:`j` is the column index).
-- You can also change the equation to sum from 1 to N instead of 0 to N-1
+- You can also change the equation to sum from 1 to N instead of 0 to N-1.
-- Use the ``col_pairs_2dpdp`` option along with a list containing pairs of column names to generate 2D partial dependence plots
+- Use the ``col_pairs_2dpdp`` option along with a list containing pairs of column names to generate 2D partial dependence plots.
+- A `Python demo <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/pdp_multiclass.ipynb>`__ is available showing how to retrieve PDPs for multiclass problems.

 .. figure:: images/pdp_summary.png
     :alt: Partial Dependence Summary